top of page

 Mapping Marketplace Facilitator and Payment Processors Revenue to the Undeposited Funds Account

 Mapping Marketplace Facilitator and Payment Processors to the undeposited funds account is an essential accounting practice that serves several important purposes.
-Undeposited funds is a temporary holding account within accounting software, where funds are recorded before they are deposited into the company's bank account (funds in transit).
+Undeposited funds is a temporary (other asset) holding account within accounting software, where funds are recorded before they are deposited into the company's operating bank account (funds in transit).
 The undeposited funds account should be reconciled monthly to the Income Statement.
+As of 12/29/2024 QBO removed this account from the reconciliation window.
+Use reports for reconciliation.
+I urge you to submit feedback to the software engineers, Gear Icon > Feedback

 Whether you are a restauranter, service business or an online or offline retail business.
 I can assist you in daily, weekly or monthly revenue and inventory reconciliation.
 Clean up and organize your sales into valuable, manageable data; stay in compliance with sales tax obligations, and maintain GAAP compliance.